ajeannin/ajeannin.github.io/_pages/research.md

 ## Overview

 I am interested in machine learning and artificial intelligence, both from a theoretical and a practical standpoint (through research on knowledge transferability, model interpretability, uncertainty, and knowledge representation, and applications in bioinformatics or optimization).
-Additionally, I am interested in looking into the epistemological and ethical issues raised by the use of AI.
+Additionally, I am interested in looking into the epistemological and ethical challenges raised by AI.

 Keywords (in alphabetic order):
 * AI epistemology and ethics